 Out of the number of downloads you have, how many of them have actually spent money on your app?

-These numbers are easy to find, they are straight at the iTunes Connect and Google Developer Console.
+These numbers are easy to find, they are straight at the App Store Connect (iTunes Connect) and Google Developer Console.
 To calculate your efforts you should divide the total revenue by the total number of users.
 If the average isn’t what you expected, maybe it is time to focus on a different audience or to be more specific about it.

 How to Increase App Downloads and In-App Purchases?